weiks/quarters-docs/docs/sdk/unity.md

 ### iOS
 No platform specific setup is needed for iOS.
 Deep linking setup is handled automatically by a post process.

+[Click here](https://www.youtube.com/watch?v=YJU192xItO0&list=PL0TyRhVVizdBsWYGCcXJ-h43ybYBYm_Gu) to watch a video on how to get started with Quarters SDK for iOS in under 3 mins!

 ---

 ### Android